cojeyambao0601/sap-hana-cookbook/README.md

 To run a SQL command directly:

-	hanadb_runsql "select some rows from a table" do sql_command "SELECT * FROM \"MYSCHEMA\".\"MYTABLENAME\""
+	hana_runsql "select some rows from a table" do sql_command "SELECT * FROM \"MYSCHEMA\".\"MYTABLENAME\""
 		username "YOUR-HANA-USER-NAME"
 		password "YOUR-HANA-USER-PASSWORD"